CheeseLee888/AstronomyImageSR/README.md

 ## Project Overview

 We build upon the SRCNN super-resolution framework and investigate the effectiveness of weighted loss functions, specifically weighted MSE and weighted MAE, to enhance the restoration of central fine structures in astronomical images.
 We also compare with the Richardson–Lucy deconvolution algorithm.
+This README highlights selected results and provides a one-command demo to reproduce SRCNN on a small sample.

 The project includes:
 - Synthetic datasets with different PSF and noise levels